GIRLS SOCCER: Heelan, Unity, Sioux Center, Western Christian win postseason matches

 Sergeant Bluff-Luton ends the season 3-13, while MOC-FV finished 8-9.

-In Class 1A Region 6, East Sac County droppped a 4-0 decision to top-seed Gilbert Wednesday night.
+In Class 1A Region 6, East Sac County dropped a 4-0 decision to top-seed Gilbert Wednesday night.
 The Raiders finish 6-9.